Archeron1148/week-seven/notes.md

         - Define the elements and processes (you believe are) required to address the system (model the system). mention paradox Occam’s razor vs. emergence
         - Express the chosen elements and processes as computer code (implement the model) Modeling is a process of constant iteration.
 Each stage is an iteration loop that is often repeated several times before jumping into the next step.
 The end result of development and exploration of a model may be relatively stable, often in the form of publications.
 However, this product potentially feeds a new modeling effort (and that is actually the main usefulness of models in the long run).

+PODCAST:

+    enchantment --> a mode of being, open to the world archaeological material is an eruption of deep time into the world, it should be used to enchant the world, to enchant people, to change the world for the better the enchantment of the archaeological record in european journal of archaeology digital necromancy
+    Dr. Iza Romanowska
+        -did work in palmyra
+        -doing covid-19 stuff